mightenyip/ff-injury-risk-model/README.md

 ## License

 This project is for educational and research purposes.
-Please respect Pro Football Reference's terms of service when scraping data.
+Please respect Pro Football Reference's terms of service when accessing data.